johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * This might seem inconvenient but the people who made IOTA had a very good reason for doing this.
 * In order to make your addresses invulnerable to quantum computers the Winternitz One-Time Signature is used to create addresses.
 * So when quantum computers become more capable and can calculate the private key for any given address on other distributed ledgers, your IOTA's will be safe.
-* The cost for this protection is the inconvenience of having to move your remaining balance to a new address as one of the transactions in your signed bundle.
+* The cost for this protection is the inconvenience of having to inclued a transaction in your signed bundle which moves your remaining (unspent) balance to a new address.

-### What Are You Going to Put In Your Signed Bundles?
-We are going to be making signed bundles at the command line so you will need an idea of what we will be putting in them.
+### Lets Get Started